isislab-unisa/KGHeartBeat/README.md

   organization={Springer}
 }
 ```

 ## Roadmap 🚀
 - [ ] Better filtering of inactive KGs from the Web-App, not just based on SPARQL endpoint (possible cue from YummyData).
-- [ ] Increase the number of KGs monitored by the tool, including through the use of scraping in GitHub/Git Lab repositories (as suggested in the [#1 issue](https://github.com/isislab-unisa/KGHeartbeat/issues/1) by @vemonet).
-- [ ] Grouping KGs with the same SPARQL endpoint, but referring to a different sub-graph.

-## Roadmap 🚀
-- [ ] Better filtering of inactive KGs from the Web-App, not just based on SPARQL endpoint (possible cue from YummyData).